coldbox-modules/SocketBox/README.md

 Other methods inherited from the the `WebSocketCore.cfc` you can use.

-* `sendMessage( required message, required channel )` - Send a string message to a specific channel
+* `sendMessage( required message, required channel, timeoutMS=0 )` - Send a string message to a specific channel
 * `broadcastMessage( required message )` - Send a string message to every connected channel
 * `getAllConnections()` - Returns an array of all channels representing every remote connection to the server.